Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Empirical Results

 \subsection{Individualistic Countries}

-The results of the recursive evolving tests running from the public attention to COVID-19 in the US, Germany, the UK, and France to Bitcoin returns are displayed in Figures 1--4.\footnote{Test results using rolling window algorithms are reported in the Appendix.} As seen in Figure 1, two Wald tests detect that no statistic sequence exceeds its corresponding critical values, indicating that the null hypothesis of no Granger causality cannot be rejected for the US.
-While, in Figure 2, a very short causal episode around November 01, 2021 is identified for the UK.
-Further, the results between two Wald tests (homoskedastic vs. heteroskedastic) with regard to Germany are quite dissimilar -- although no causality can be learned in Figure 3(a), when taking into account the potential heteroskedasticity in the data, two causal episodes are found, as shown in Figure 3(b).
-In particular, the time span of the second causal episode is much longer than the first, lasting for approximately 108 days.
-Likewise, attention paid by people living in France to the pandemic had an impact on Bitcoin returns during at least two periods, among which the latest one was arose on January 22, 2022 and terminated on February 14, 2022.
-In general, no sufficient evidence can be drawn that people's concern over epidemic situations in these individualistic countries has an impact on Bitcoin returns.
+The results of the recursive evolving tests running from the public attention to COVID-19 in the US, Germany, the UK, and France to Bitcoin returns are displayed in Figures 1--4.\footnote{Test results using rolling window algorithms are reported in the Appendix.} As seen in Figure 1, two Wald tests detect that no statistic sequence exceeds its corresponding critical values, indicating that the null hypothesis of no Granger causality cannot be rejected for the U.S. Whereas, in Figure 2, a very short causal episode is identified for the UK.
+Further, the results for Germany are inconsistent -- no causality is observed in Figure 3(a), but two causal episodes are found in Figure 3(b).
+More importantly, the attention paid to the pandemic by people living in France had an impact on Bitcoin returns during at least two periods, among which the latest one arose on January 22, 2022 and terminated on February 14, 2022.
+In general, no sufficient evidence can be drawn that people's concern over the epidemic situations in these individualistic countries has an impact on Bitcoin returns.

 \FloatBarrier